JetBrains/kotlin-web-site/pages/docs/tutorials/native/apple-framework.md

 ## Using the Code from Objective-C

-Let's call the Framework from Objective-C. For that we create the `main.m` file with the following content:
+Let's call the framework from Objective-C. For that we create the `main.m` file with the following content:

 <div class="sample" markdown="1" mode="obj-c" theme="idea" data-highlight-only="1" auto-indent="false">